willstall/impopsicles/README.md

 ## Features and Algorithm

-Pieces are currently created with a combination or 2 actions.
+Impopsicles are currently created with a combination or 2 actions.
 The first action is defining a random popsicle style.

 There are quite a few operation styles, each with many characterics.